OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     We may revise this privacy policy from time to time and, if we do, we will update it on this page and modify the "Last Updated" date.
 If our information practices change in a significant way, you will be provided notice by means of notice on our sites or otherwise in writing.
 Because our privacy policy can change at any time, we encourage you to reread it periodically to see if there have been any changes that affect you.
 If you disagree with any changes to this privacy policy and do not wish your information to be subject to the revised privacy policy, you will need to deactivate your account or terminate your services.
 Your use of our sites and services following any such change constitutes your agreement that all information collected from or about you through our sites and services after the revised privacy policy is posted will be subject to the terms of the revised privacy policy.

-Last Updated: September 20, 2019
+Last Updated: January 1, 2020